 Prerequisite: CS 280.
 The course covers Linux programming with Apache Web and MySql database using Php/Python and C as primary languages.
 It consists of four stages: basic tools such as Bash and C programming; searching trees and matrix computing, end-to-end applications such as one that constantly presents top 100 stocks; and extending the applications to run on multiple machines.
 The course provides students with hands-on experience for programming relatively large applications.

 CS 301.
 Introduction to Data Science.
 3 credits, 3 contact hours (3;0;0).

-Prerequistes: CS114; MATH333.
-This course is designed for the CS BS students to equip them with introductory principles as well as hands-on skills that are required to solve data science problems.
-During the first part of the course, we focus on learning models, formalism, and algorithmic techniques that are popular in data science and heavily used in practice.
+Prerequistes: CS 114 and MATH 333.
+This course is designed for CS BS students to equip them with introductory principles as well as hands-on skills that are required to solve data science problems.
+The first part of the course focuses on learning models, formalism, and algorithmic techniques that are popular in data science and heavily used in practice.
 In the second part of the course, students are introduced to data science tools (e.g., Excel, Python).